Archdiocese of the Goths and the Northlands

-The Archdiocese of the Goths and the Northlands is a church in affilitation with the Catacomb Church which self-identifies as Eastern Orthodox and is not recognized by or in communion with any other Eastern Orthodox Christian church.
+The Archdiocese of the Goths and the Northlands is a church in affiliation with the Catacomb Church which self-identifies as Eastern Orthodox and is not recognized by or in communion with any other Eastern Orthodox Christian church.

 Creation

 The church was established in 1994 in Moscow by Aleksey Sievers, who was ordained archbishop under the name Amvrosij (Ambrosius).
 It has been a registered ecclesiastical and religious body in Sweden since 2008.

 It claims apostolic succession through the Russian True Orthodox Church, and territorial jurisdiction deriving from the Metropolitanate of Gothia and Kaphas, the church of the Crimean Goths in the Principality of Theodoro.
 The Metropolitanate of Gothia was under the jurisdiction of the Ecumenical Patriarch until 1783, when, subsequent to the Russian conquest of the Crimea, it was transferred to the Russian Orthodox Church.

 It also claims to be the earliest church authority in Scandinavia, with presence preceding the Ansgar mission, allegedly with the (now ruined) St Laurentius Church in the island of Gotland.